Leggett-Garg Macrorealism and temporal correlations: Experimental tests of macrorealism

 \subsubsection{Neutrino oscillations}

 A similar test of LG combined with the assumption of stationarity was performed on neutrino flavor oscillation~\cite{Formaggio2016}.
 One additional motivation for this test was that neutrinos can maintain coherence in very large distances due to their low interaction with the environment.
 In fact, neutrino oscillations were detected after a distance of approximately $735$ km in the data analyzed in \cite{Formaggio2016} and taken from the MINOS collaboration~\cite{MINOS}.
 In particular, violations of LG inequalities (with the assumption of stationarity) were detected in oscillations between muon and electron-flavored neutrinos, i.e., between the two states $\ket{\nu_\mu}$ and $\ket{\nu_e}$ treated as a qubit system.
+After this initial experiment, several other tested violations of LGIs with two and three-flavored neutrino oscillations appeared~\cite{FuEPJ2017, GangopadhyayEPJ2017, NaikooPRD2019}.
 The assumption of stationarity as a substitute for noninvasivity was employed in order to sample identically prepared copies of the system rather than a single system evolving in time; technically, the authors analyzed the data at different frequencies, which correspond to different times.
 In fact, for the case of neutrino oscillations it is impossible to perform sequential measurement, so different assumptions, such as stationarity, are necessary.